thecocce/SFML/tools/xcode/templates/readme.txt

 Before installing the template, make sure you have installed:

- - Xcode 4 or Xcode 5, up to date
+ - Xcode 4, 5 or 6, up to date
  - Installed Xcode's Command Line Tools
  - SFML 2, either framework or dylib binaries